Rhode Island Direct Appeal

-A direct appeal challenges either a criminal conviction or a sentence for a defendant who either pleaded guilty or was found guilty after trial.
+A direct appeal in Rhode Island challenges either a criminal conviction or a sentence for a defendant who either pleaded guilty or was found guilty after trial.

 The Appeals Process